SueMottet/stock-analysis/README.md

 10. Provide a button in the analysis spreadsheet to prompt for a year to run for and then run the analysis for entered year as needed
 11. Provide a button to clear the worksheet prior to rerunning when needed
 12. Provide spreadsheet with the buttons and formatted results to Steve on the handful of green energy stocks including DQ

+### Stock Analysis highlights
+The analysis of the stocks show that:
+- DQ had high returns in 2017 and poor returns in 2018
+- That most of the stocks had positive returns in 2017 excel TERP
+- Only two stocks had positive returns in 2018 and those two were ENPH and RUN

+### Steps completed to perform refactoring
-13. Create output arrays and alter initial code using these arrays to capture results for the data more efficiently
+1. Create output arrays and alter initial code using these arrays to capture results for the data more efficiently
+2. Change results output to leverage arrays

 ## Project Refactoring Results

 ### Refactoring background
 Improved maintainablity, improved performance, increased scalability and making code more secure can all be reasons to refactor.
-The point of the refactor the intial code for this project was to improve preformance decreasing the run time of the VBA script.
+The point of the refactor of the intial code for this project was to improve preformance decreasing the run time of the VBA script.

-### Refactoring completed to tune the VBA
-The refactoring goal for this project was to tune the macro for optimum performance for analyzing larger longer lists of stocks.

 ##### Initial code summary:
 The initial VBA script iterated through the data in the data set for one stock and then output the results for that stock to the analysis spreadsheet.